orbitalchicken/Roadmap/Triaged.md

 - Using a live boot session in VirtualBox no longer allows copy-and-paste between the host and the Linux Mint live boot session, and resizing the VirtualBox window for that session does not resize Linux Mint within that session. -> virtualbox guest additions (from Oracle) need to be installed

+- Cinnamon setting to disable the touch pad while typing does not work, which makes typing on the laptop pretty annoying. -> provided for synaptics driver.

 Can't reproduce
 ---------------

+- When installing to internal 16GB SSD and with option “Something else” using the whole SSD for mountpoint root, installation always hangs in both XFCE 64 and Cinnamon 64.
+Ubuntu 18.04 installer with same options has no problem. -> journalctl info not provided

 cinnamon:
   - backgrounds: On the left pane, you can’t select “Pictures” folder by clicking, you need to use the keyboard – Down key..